pyepics/pyepics/doc/installation.rst

 Development Version
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The PyEpics module is still under active development, and enhancements and
+The PyEpics module is still under active development, with enhancements and
 bug-fixes are being added frequently.
 All development is done through the
 `pyepics github repository`_.
 To get a read-only copy of the latest
 version, use::